John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 What’s so important about a bankrupt DUI reporter that Flo Rogers thought the public needs to hear?
 I’m at a total loss on this one.

-Posted in Uncategorized | Comments Off on John L. Smith Las Vegas Nevada, Mysterious Police Reports Filed?
+Posted in Blog Posts | Comments Off on John L. Smith Las Vegas Nevada, Mysterious Police Reports Filed?
 (Alleged by a Source) POTENTIAL BOMBSHELL!

 KNPR : Attention Chair Jerry Nadal & Vice-Chair Anthony Pearl